MicrosoftDocs/learn/learn-pr/azure/intro-to-microsoft-data-classification-data-protection/includes/4-use-sensitivity-labels-classify-protect-data.md

 - The scope of the label policy, meaning the users and groups that are included in the policy.
 - The label policy settings, as described in the following section.

-## Label policy settings
+### Label policy settings

 - **Sensitivity labels** to include in the policy.

 - **Users and groups** that can use the labels.
 Labels can be published to any email-enabled security group, Microsoft 365 group, or distribution group.

-- **Require justification for changing a label.** You can require a justification to remove a label or replace it with a label that has a lower-order number, for example, if a user opens a document labeled Confidential (order number 3) and replaces that label with Public (order number 1).
+- **Require justification for changing a label.** You can require a justification to remove a label or replace it with a label that has a lower-order number.
+For example, a user opens a document labeled Confidential, order number 3, and replaces that label with Public, order number 1.
 Currently, the justification reason isn't sent to label analytics for the admin to review.
 However, the Azure Information Protection unified labeling client sends this information to Azure Information Protection analytics.

 - **Require users to apply a label** to their email, documents, or Power BI content, also known as *mandatory labeling*.
 You can require users to apply a label before they can save documents and send emails.
 Using this option helps increase your labeling coverage.
-The required label can be assigned manually by the user, assigned automatically based on a condition you select, or be assigned by default.
+The required label can be assigned manually, assigned automatically based on a condition you select, or be assigned by default.

 - **Provide users with a link to a custom help page.** To help your users understand what the sensitivity labels mean and how to use them, you can provide a URL to a custom help page.